Data-Driven Debugging for Functional Side Channels: Introduction

-{\bf Contributions.} Our main contributions are: \begin{itemize} \item Definition of {\em functional noninterference} in the presence of noisy observations.
-We demonstrate functional side channels in programs that would be deemed information-leak-free using the standard (non-functional) definition. \item Algorithms: We adapt existing theory and algorithms for {\em functional data clustering} to discover the existence of side channels.
-We develop a {\em functional extension of decision tree learning} to locate the code regions causing a side channel if there is one. \item Evaluation: we show on microbenchmarks and larger case studies that \toolname (FUnctional Side CHannel Investgator and Analyzer) is able to scalably discover (and locate in the code) functional side channels, including one that was since fixed by the original developers. \end{itemize}
+{\bf Contributions.} Our main contributions are: \begin{itemize} \item Defining {\em functional noninterference} in the presence of noisy observation: We demonstrate functional side channels caught by our definitions in programs that would be deemed information-leak-free or underestimated using the standard (non-functional) definition. \item Algorithms: We adapt existing theory and algorithms for {\em functional data clustering} to discover the existence of side channels.
+We develop a {\em functional extension of decision tree learning} to locate the code regions causing a side channel if there is one. \item Experiments: we show on micro-benchmarks that \toolname outperforms DifFuzz~\cite{DBLP:conf/icse/nilizadeh}, a state-of-the-art technique, in quantifying the strength of leaks using the number of classes in timing observations. \item Case Studies: We show the scalability of \toolname in analyzing Java programs with thousands of methods. \toolname finds a zero-day vulnerability in OpenJDK and vulnerability in Java web-server that was since fixed by the original developers. \end{itemize}